IceandFire04/gardendless-cataclysm/README.md

 modding tool for a while, so I plan on covering **every world** in Gardendless, and also having some custom levels that can net you premium plants for free and a small Kong-Fu World to get those plants.

 I will preface here, **pull requests will most likely not get merged**.
 Unless it's a _really_ good custom level or something, don't count on me adding it.
 Also, don't spam issues.
 If there are bugs, then yes, open one.
-But if you can't beat a level or want to suggest balace changes, _womp womp_.
+But if you can't beat a level or want to suggest balace changes, use the discussion.